Betty Roe: Life and career

-Roe received an MBE for services to Classical Music and Composition in the 2011 New Year Honours.
+She received an MBE for services to Classical Music and Composition in the 2011 New Year Honours.

+Roe died on 19 May 2026, at the age of 95.

 Works

-Roe has composed over 300 solo songs, as well as choral and sacred music, musicals, operas, instrumental pieces, and music for schools.
+Roe composed over 300 solo songs, as well as choral and sacred music, musicals, operas, instrumental works, and music for schools.
 Malcolm Williamson admired her Magnificat and Nunc Dimitis (1962) and arranged for it to be published.
 Christus Victor (1964) set words by John Catterick, the Rector of Ashwell Parish Church.
 It prefigured the use of popular music forms in church music, and was published by Novello.
 Alan Ridout described it as "the next Stainer's Crucifixion".

-Her best known song is perhaps 'Nursery Rhyme of Innocence and Experience', one of three Charles Causley settings for children's voices collected under the title Union Street in 1971).
-Roe herself has cited the Three Herrick Songs (1969) for soprano and wind quintet as "one of the best things I have written".
+Her best known song is perhaps 'Nursery Rhyme of Innocence and Experience', one of three Charles Causley settings for children's voices collected under the title Union Street in 1971.
+Roe herself cited the Three Herrick Songs (1969) for soprano and wind quintet as "one of the best things I have written".